Access Statement for Mersea Museum

 There are 3 toilets, one of them for disabled use.

 Drinks and refreshments are not available in the Museum.
-There are cafes, a pub (currently closed!), church, Post Office, bank, cash machine and shops within 400 metres.
+There are cafes, a pub, church, Post Office, cash machine and shops within 400 metres.

 The Museum has a shop with a varied selection of books, postcards, souvenirs and mementos.
-We do not have credit card facilities.
+We have credit card facilities.

 Grounds and Gardens